… admonition:: Check your version!

 contributor: community

-Give your example a title, a skill level (beginner, intermediate, or advanced), and a link (relative links point to other documentation pages, but direct links starting with http:// also work).
-Include the contributor: community metadata to ensure that the example is correctly labeled as a community example in the example gallery.
+Give your example a title, a skill level (beginner, intermediate, or advanced), and a link.
+Relative links point to other documentation pages, but direct links starting with http:// also work.
+Include the contributor: community metadata so the example is correctly labeled as a community example in the example gallery.

-Ray is more than a framework for distributed applications but also an active community of developers, researchers, and folks that love machine learning.
+Ray is more than a framework for distributed applications.
+It’s also an active community of developers, researchers, and folks who love machine learning.
 Here’s a list of tips for getting involved with the Ray community:

 Note

-These tips are based off of the TVM contributor guide.
+These tips are based on the TVM contributor guide.